NodeDiver/subscriptn-simple/docs/README.md

 # Bitinfrashop Documentation

-**Complete documentation for the Bitinfrashop Bitcoin subscription platform**
+**Complete documentation for the Bitinfrashop Bitcoin marketplace connecting infrastructure providers with shops worldwide**

 ---